Are You Ready for a Financial Slowdown?

 As a financial slowdown approaches, it is crucial to prepare your organization for changes.
 Plan to operate more efficiently and do more with less by addressing financial and vendor-related back-office processes now.
 These portal-based business solutions give managers more visibility into spend and critical vendor activities and give them more flexibility in managing cash flow.

-The tools mentioned above are important pieces that help you to operate more efficiently and with a high degree of vendor self-service.
+The tools mentioned above are important pieces that help you operate more efficiently and with a high degree of vendor self-service.
 Additionally, these solutions also help promote a stronger vendor community by allowing them 24/7 access to the data they need in their operations.

 Contact ICG today for more information or request a demo of any of our back-office automation solutions.
 You can also watch a short video on all of ICG’s back-office solutions.